JustinTArthur/vsfieldkit/docs/usage.rst

     comb detection, this splits the clip into segments based on whether they are combed or not.
 The values it generates are True, False, or ``None`` if it was marked combed, not combed, or not marked as well as the segment of the clip.
 This does not have any built-in comb detection.

+    This function requests rendered frames and blocks until it gets them.
+If not needing to remove frames, splice additional frames, or analyze frames, consider using :py:func:`std.FrameEval` or :py:func:`std.ModifyFrame`
+    instead for simple comb-based frame replacements.

     .. code-block:: python
         :caption: Example